nosqlbench/nosqlbench-preview-docs/site/content/reference/drivers/neo4j.md

 ## Op Templates

-The Neo4J adapter supports three different op types:
+The Neo4J adapter supports six different op types:
+- sync_autocommit
+- async_autocommit
+- sync_read_transaction
-- autocommit
+- async_read_transaction
-- read_transaction
+- sync_write_transaction
-- write_transaction
+- async_write_transaction

 A good reference for when to use each is located at https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/